joergschultzelutter/core-aprs-client/docs/extensions.md

 > - `client_input_parser.py` digests the incoming input from APRS.
 As an input processor, it tries to figure out what the user wants from us.
 > - `client_output_generator.py` takes the data from `client_input_parser.py` and builds the outgoing message which is later to be sent to APRS-IS.

+## Usage of the offline test option for your bot integration
 > [!TIP]
-> - You can always use `testcall.py` for a 100% offline testing option which does not connect to APRS-IS. `testcall.py` will route a user's call sign and APRS message through both input parser and output generator modules.
+> - You can use [`testcall.py`](../src/testcall.py) for a 100% offline testing option which does not connect to APRS-IS. `testcall.py` will route a user's call sign and APRS message through both input parser and output generator modules.

+## Implemented APRS Command Stubs
-By default, `core-aprs-client`'s default installation comes with three keywords that you can send to its associated APRS call sign:
+By default, `core-aprs-client`'s default installation comes with three keywords that you can send to its associated APRS call sign.
+Once the client is up and running, it will process these keywords:

 | APRS Command Code | Purpose                                                                                                                                                                                                                                                                                                                                                   |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|